Kansas City Chiefs name controversy: Renewed scrutiny during modern Super Bowl appearances

 During the 2023 playoff season, the Kansas City Indian Center and the Not In Our Honor Coalition made a billboard near the stadium that said "Change The Name and Stop The Chop!"
 In advance of Super Bowl LVII, some name change advocates point out the continued discriminatory behaviors by fans in spite of official efforts to eradicate them, and the academic research establishing the harms inherent in any stereotyping.
 Others point to inclusion of Indigenous voices in the promotion of the game.
 Prior to notification of the protests, a decision was made to have the song "America the Beautiful" interpreted by Colin Denny (Navajo) in Plains Indian Sign Language, as a means of recognizing the number of tribes living in Arizona, the site of the game.

+Protests continued when the Chiefs returned to the Super Bowl the following year for Super Bowl LVIII.
+After musician Taylor Swift started dating Chiefs tight end Travis Kelce in 2023 and gained widespread media attention, the Not in Our Honor Coalition expressed that they hope Taylor Swift speaks out about ending the chop.

+In February 2024, Lily Gladstone (Siksikaitsitapi and Nimíipuu), who was the first Native American person to be nominated for an Academy Award, spoke out about a long history of “exclusion and misrepresentation” of Native Americans in film and society.
+While acknowledging some gains, they pointed to one of the teams in the Super Bowl, noting “We haven't come that far if you look at one of the teams that's playing,” referring to the Chiefs and calling for an end to the chop and to change the team name.